The bereavement services team offers support to the relatives and friends of people who have died in hospital.

 Alongside your family and friends, there is your GP and health centre staff, social worker, schools and faith representatives, and several local groups that can also offer you support and comfort.
 The hospital's booklet also lists a number of agencies you can contact.

 The Trust has a team of chaplains of different religions and denominations who are available to offer you support and guidance in your grief.
-You can ring the chaplains directly on 01904 725579 or 725678 or you can ask a member of staff, the receptionists or the switchboard to page them.
+For more information about Chaplaincy services click here.

 PALS is an impartial, confidential and friendly service that can guide you through the different services at the Trust.
 PALS can help you with on-the-spot advice and support and can give you practical information at a time when you are feeling confused and anxious.
 PALS can be contacted on: 01904 726262 or ask a member of staff.
 You can find out more information on the PALS area of this website.